Hong Kong MTR, Hong Kong

 The MTRC’s Capital Works Committee engaged us in 2018 to review the corporation’s management and delivery of railway infrastructure projects.

 Drawing on our experience managing major programmes with respected rail organisations globally, we benchmarked the organisation's processes and procedures to identify areas for improvement and suggest changes.
-Key objectives for the corporation were to operate more efficiently, providing better value for money and simplified processes, while maintaining highest standards of safety and reliability.
+Key objectives for the corporation were to operate more efficiently, providing better value for money and simplified processes, while maintaining the highest standards of safety and reliability.

 Since then, we have worked in partnership with MTRC’s capital works team to develop and implement the product information management system (PIMS) refresh, digital transformation and New Engineering Contract (NEC) advisory.